-To facilitate these pleasurable experiences I have decided to use my own somewhat excessively grand home in Bellevue Hill as the venue for these Soirees.
-As according to the Gospel of St.John this fellow Jesus supposedly said “there are many rooms to my fathers house” and I can assure you I am never far from my dining room nor my wine cellar for that matter.
-I have been known, in fact, to spend entire evenings in the cellar, albeit a little worse for wear.
+To facilitate these pleasurable experiences I have decided to use my own somewhat excessively grand home in Bellevue Hill, Sydney as the venue for these soirees.
+According to St.John, some long haired bloke driving around with a tip-truck of fish and crusty rolls, enigmatically said there are many rooms to my father’s house.
+I bet there aren’t as many as there are at Chateau Unction.
+I still haven’t ventured into some of them.
+For instance, one is padlocked with a sign scratched into the ancient wood, ominously saying—Private, fuck off!
+Even has the exclamation mark.
+I’m a respectful person when all is said and done, and so have heeded the blunt warning.
+I can assure you, I am never far from my dining room nor my wine cellar.
+I have been known to spend entire evenings in the cellar, albeit a little worse for wear but, nevertheless…

-My intern, Trudy Festival (coming highly recommended by my plumber) will be of some assistance making appointments, answering the door and phones and fiddling about with the cutlery.
-She is both quiet and discrete.
-Barely a word passes her lips but when it does it is a much considered one.
-I only recently discovered that the dear girl has been acquainting herself with the martial arts.
-She has become indispensable in regard to protecting my person from injury – an issue, I might add, seeming to crop up rather too often.
+My assistant, Trudy Festival (coming highly recommended by my plumber) will be of some assistance making appointments, answering the door and phones while fiddling about with the cutlery at the ponderous sideboard.
+She is both quiet and discrete, an extremely reticent young person.
+Barely a word passes her lips but when it does, it is a much considered one.
+She has other talents, one or two being astonishing.
+The reader will become aware of them in the fullness of time.

-To say that Dympha and Racine do not hit it off is to make a gross understatement of their relationship.
-There has been occasion where a physician must be present after some of their ‘conversations’.
-Dympha has pots and pots of money and I have barely a pot to piss in, so it is in my interests to keep her sweet.
-Fortunately, the occasional and discreet dose of Ritalin seems to placate her.
+To say that Dymphna and Racine do not hit it off is to make a gross understatement of their relationship.
+There has been occasion where a physician must be called in after some of their ‘conversations’.
+Dymphna has pots and pots of money and I have barely a pot to piss in, so it is in my interests to keep her sweet.